Environmental Policy and Management

-The fields of action of environmental policy are correspondingly comprehensive, such as
+Accordingly, the fields of action of environmental policy are comprehensive, such as:

 - Protection of forests, oceans and soils as well as the ozone layer

 - Recycling Management

 - Sustainable energy management and mobility

 International agreements, such as the Sustainable Development Goals (SDGs) adopted in 2015 and the Paris Climate Agreement, pursue ambitious goals and rely on "transformative" environmental policies that take holistic approaches from a cross-sectoral perspective.

 Such a change requires stable and trusting cooperation at various levels.
 At the international level, GIZ accompanies environmental policy change by supporting the design of international environmental conventions and the consideration of environmental aspects in other international agreements.
 At the national level, GIZ supports partner countries in creating the conditions for a "transformative" environmental policy and in implementing this policy, e. g. through climate-friendly mobility strategies or exit strategies from the production and use of ozone- and climate-damaging materials.
 The central issue of environmental policy advice at the national level is, among other things, to design the necessary transformations in a fair way, i. e. to ensure that all relevant groups of actors are involved and that poorer households are financially compensated with regard to the costs of the transformation.